luetkemj/jsrlt/tutorial/part6.md

 This function takes an entity and a target and generates a path using aStar from the entity to the target.
 The path that is returned is inclusive - meaning it includes the beginning position and the target position.
 This is why we use `path[1]` as our new location.
 If we used `path[0]` our goblins would never move!

-Now we can just replace the console.log in our existing ai and replace it with a call to our new function moveToTarget.
+Now we can just replace the console.log in our existing ai with a call to our new function moveToTarget.

 ```diff
 -export const ai = () => {